 Jonathan Strange & Mr. Norrell by Susanna Clarke

 Narrator: Simon Prebble

 In Jonathan Strange & Mr. Norrell, the title characters, Jonathan Strange and Mr. Norrell, are two very different practicing magicians trying to keep England's history of magic alive.
-When Mr. Norrell accepts the younger Strange as a student, he doesn't know about his pupil's obsession with the darker arts, but it soon becomes evident that their values don't align.
-The question becomes whether Strange will turn his back on his partnership with Mr. Norrell or change his ways.
+When Mr. Norrell accepts the younger Strange as a student, he doesn't know about his pupil's obsession with dark arts, but it soon becomes evident that their values don't align.
+The question becomes whether Strange will turn his back on his partnership with Mr. Norrell, or change his ways.

 What We Like: That this 800-plus-page book doesn't feel nearly as long with a narrator.